Blo0dR0gue/PreAmazingzon/README.md

 5. Click on "Open".
 6. Uncheck "Enable foreign key verification".
 (Foreign key verification is set up but to insert the test data it needs to be disabled.
 It is not possible to insert a user with an address which does not exist yet and vice versa)
 7. Click on "OK".
 8. The database with a default user will be created.
-(Datanase Username: amazingzon, Password: sh7up#KT!)
+(Database-Username: amazingzon, Password: sh7up#KT!)

 ## Features